-Having decided that the applicant is employed by the right type of NHS employing authority, when NHSBSA is satisfied that compelling evidence has been provided it will, in the first instance, decide whether the applicant meets the attribution test. i.e. whether they have suffered an injury or contracted a disease that is:
+Having decided that the applicant is employed by the right type of NHS employing authority, when NHSBSA is satisfied that it has as much relevant evidence/information as it needs in order to make a decision it will, in the first instance, decide whether the applicant meets the attribution test. i.e. whether they have suffered an injury or contracted a disease that is:

-- (a) Sustained in the course of their employment and which is wholly or mainly attributable to that employment, or is - (b) Wholly or mainly attributable to the duties of that employment.
+(a) Sustained in the course of their employment and which is wholly or mainly attributable to that employment, or is

+(b) Wholly or mainly attributable to the duties of that employment.